openharmony-research/openharmony-research.github.io/tutorial.md

 ## Credits

-We thanks the following people for their huge supports for the 1st OpenHarmony Research Tutorial (in no particular order).
+We thanks the following people/organizations for their huge supports for the 1st OpenHarmony Research Tutorial (in no particular order).

 * OpenHarmony TSC.
 * Jiageng Yu (于佳耘, ISCAS) and Yang Tai (邰阳, ISCAS) help on the OpenHarmony Simulator (based on their PolyOS project) that is used for demos/experiments.